 Beat This Bucket List

 What's on your bucket list?
 Going on a safari?
 Perhaps a trip to Iceland?
 Or maybe a pilgrimage to Jerusalem?
-Well, Cory Lee Woodward has a bucket list, too.
+Well, Cory Lee Woodard has a bucket list, too.
 But he's already crossed all those items off his list.
 In fact, the 26-year-old has been to five continents, met Jimmy Carter, seen the Aurora Borealis and graduated with his bachelor's degree in marketing from the University of West Georgia.
 That's a pretty impressive list for any young adult, but Cory has completed all of this and more while confined to a wheelchair.

 UWG Names David Dean Head Football Coach